hchbaw/auto-fu.zsh/README.md

 TODO: when `_match`ing,
 sometimes extra &lt;TAB&gt; key is needed to enter the menu select, sometimes is *not* needed. (already be entered menu select state.)
-TODO: play nice with bang_hist.

 History

+v0.0.1.11
+play nice with banghist.
+Thank you very much for the report, yoshikaw! add autoablep-function machinery.
+Thank you very much for the suggestion, tyru and kei_q!

 v0.0.1.10
 Fix not work auto-thing without extended_glob.